pmcp/nalatenschap-netlify/content/pages/home.md

 To get in contact with the Estate, you can:

 * e-mail [Timo Becker](<mailto:       estate@kasperdemeulemeester.be>) (who represents the Estate)
-* send a message via [Messenger](https://facebook.com/demeulemeesterkasper) or [Instagram](https:///instagram.com/kasperdemeulemeester)
 * [contact nadine](https://index.nadine.be/artists/kasper-demeulemeester/)
+* Meta media ([Facebook](https://facebook.com/demeulemeesterkasper), [Instagram](https://www.instagram.com/kasperdemeulemeester)) are currently no longer managed by the Estate and can be considered historic artefacts.

 \--------------------------------------------------

-¬ Most recent work from the Estate (exhibitions, publications,…) can be found on [Instagram](https:///instagram.com/kasperdemeulemeester) and [Facebook](https://facebook.com/demeulemeesterkasper). \
+¬ A selection of recent work from the Estate (installations, publications,…) :

-   A selection:
+* [HOW NOW, pt.
+1](https://jakobvandenbroucke.be/t-i-c/); published as n°4 of [T I C ](https://jakobvandenbroucke.be/t-i-c/)
 * Heimat, The Third Phase : [exhibition and publication](https://index.nadine.be/heimat-the-third-phase/) (July 2023)
 * Everything is Four & A... is for (Temporary Information Center, section Watou & Various Artists) [exhibition and publication](https://index.nadine.be/various-artists-temporary-information-center-section-watou/) (July - September 2023/4)
 * Temporary Information Center, section Moortebeek_BUS 46 : [performance in public space](https://www.instagram.com/p/Cti9jJLN4Ui/) (i.c.w.
 MUS-E Belgium) (June 2023)